lawrenceable/lawrenceable/README.md

 - 👋 Hi, I’m @Lawrence
 - 👀 I’m interested in algorithm, datastructures, databases and computer networks.
 - 🌱 I’m currently learning Java development
-- 💞️ I’m looking to collaborate on any Java projects
+- 💞️ I’m looking to collaborate on Java projects
 - 📫 You can reach my on Gmail: lawrence.zawahri@gmail.com or LinkedIn: https://www.linkedin.com/in/lawrence-zawahri-79600a217

 <!---